- Teachers/Support Staff

 - Contact Us

-For international teachers, working in the UK allows you the flexibility to experience teaching and living in the UK while being able travel around Europe and visit amazing places like Paris, Barcelona, Munich and Ireland that are just a 1-2 hour flight away from the UK.
+For international teachers, working in the UK allows you the flexibility to experience teaching and living in the UK, while being able travel around Europe and visit amazing places like Paris, Barcelona, Munich and Ireland, that are just a 1-2 hour flight away.

 It isn’t just support we can offer you – but also the opportunity to teach across the whole of the UK to suit your personal requirements.
-We work with over 2,000 different schools in 18 different locations so we can ensure that you will be working in a school that will support your career whilst here and provide the right opportunity for you in the right school.
-We can place you into a variety of positions with schools from one day through, a full academic year or permanent / sponsorship opportunities.
+We work with over 2,000 different schools in 19 different locations, so we can ensure you will be working in a school that will support your career and provide the right opportunity for you.
+We can place you into a variety of positions with schools from one day through to a full academic year or permanent / sponsorship opportunities.
 Whatever your needs and whatever you want to achieve while in the UK, we can help.

 As a member of the TeacherActive team, you can expect to enjoy the following benefits: